Two classes of organization principle: quantum/topological phase transitions meet complete/in-complete devil staircases and their experimental realizations: Implications on cold atom experiments and 4d or 5d Kitaev materials with SOC.

+So the RFHM Eq.\ref{rhgeneral} could be an alternative minimal model to the Heisenberg-Kitaev-Ising $(J,K,I)$ model used in \cite{kitaevlattice1,kitaevlattice2} or Heisenberg-Kitaev-Exchange ($J,K,\Gamma$) model used in \cite{kim,kim1} to fit the experimental data phenomenologically.
+One common thing among all the three models is a dominant FM Kitaev term plus a small AFM Heisenberg term.
+Of course, the FM Kitaev sign in these materials originates from the Hunds rules instead of the bosonic spinor nature of the underlying microscopic models.
+It was known that there is no such IC-SkX phase in the Heisenberg-Kitaev model with only $ ( J, K ) $ term.
+So the DM term in our RFHM plays quite important roles.
+In fact, there are always appreciable DM terms in these materials, especially in Herbertsmithite \cite{SLrev1,SLrev2,SLrev3}.

 Various IC-SkX phase have also been observed in some helical magnets with a strong Dzyaloshinskii-Moriya (DM) interaction \cite{dm1}.
-Indeed, a 2D skyrmion lattice has been observed between $ h_{c1}=50$ mT and $ h_{c2}=70$ mT in some chiral magnets MnSi or a thin film of Fe$_{0.5}$Co$_{0.5}$Si \cite{sky4}.
+Indeed, a 2D Skyrmion lattice has been observed between $ h_{c1}=50$ mT and $ h_{c2}=70$ mT in some chiral magnets MnSi or a thin film of Fe$_{0.5}$Co$_{0.5}$Si \cite{sky4}.
+These 2d Skyrmion lattices are induced by a magnetic field which breaks the Time reversal symmetry explicitly.
+The IC-SkX-$\phi$ phase discovered in \cite{rhh} and revisited in Sec.VIII-C can be used to explain this phenomena induced by a Zeeman field.
+Of course, there is no $ U(1)_{soc} $ symmetry, so should be gapped magnons in MnSi.

+There are many previous works \cite{SLrev1} on the more conventional SOC $ \vec{L} \cdot \vec{S} $ which is even under both parity and time reversal, so a scalar.
+It is important in many 4d or 5d transition metal oxides.
+As shown here, one can simply take the RFHM Eq.1 near the IC-SkX-y regime in Fig.1 as a suitable effective quantum spin model to describe these so called Kitaev materials.
+Of course, here the DM term which breaks the parity plays some important roles.